Martin Rylko

 Conclusion and Next Steps

 If you're starting to develop your Azure Landing Zone today, try to maintain code modularity from the very first commit.
 Don't try to solve everything in a single massive main.bicep file.
+For the networking layer of your Landing Zone, see our detailed hub-spoke architecture guide.

 A huge next step for properly running modern Enterprise Architecture is connecting these templates directly into fully automated CI/CD pipelines in Azure DevOps or GitHub Actions – which will be the main topic of our upcoming article!
 This will eliminate the so-called "Works on my machine" principle and establish a true DevOps culture.
+Explore our full Azure Landing Zone consulting services.

 Tags:#Azure#Bicep#Landing Zone#IaC